-NOTE: Additional stage stations may have been fortified, and will be listed when data becomes available.
-Many other stage stations were not officially fortified and/or garrisoned with Army troop detachments, therefore those will not be listed.
+NOTE: Additional stage stations may have been fortified, and will be listed when confirmed as such.
+Many stage stations were not officially fortified and/or garrisoned with Army troop detachments, therefore those will not be listed.

 NEED MORE INFO: Fort Grove (date ?) (location ?) possibly a trading post or civilian defense.

 Towns: Palisade in Hitchcock County